Updated: Apr 20

 "I'm not sure you are going to meet the goal of supporting your claim with relevant evidence, because I don't see...

 It's almost impossible to take language like that personally - or to shrug it off as just another person's opinion.
 And before you say - "My students would never use language like that!" think about how simple it is to give them sentence stems - so they can lean on those stems as they give their feedback.
 These stems also help the students who are giving the feedback - they don't have to fret over how to say something to avoid offending their classmates.

 Strive for Consistency

 To feel safe in a process, it must be consistently and faithfully applied.
-Students will look to you to find out if the rules of critique regarding language and type of feedback are the kinds of rules that matter - or the kinds of rules that can be broken.
-There are several things you can do to make sure you are consistent in process of critique:
+Students will look to you to find out if the rules of feedback regarding language and the type of feedback are the kinds of rules that matter - or the kinds of rules that can be broken.
+There are several things you can do to make sure you are consistent in the process :

-Regardless of whether or not you think your students understand the rules of critique - review them every time before a critique session.
+Regardless of whether or not you think your students understand the rules - review them every time before a feedback session.

 Make the rules physically present in the room - on a poster or written on the board.

 Take time to stop and deal with problems early.

 Gradually hand stewardship of the process over to students - allowing them to lead the review of the rules - or model the proper use of language and behaviors.